LifeBogger presents the Full Story of a Football Genius who is best known by the Nickname; ‘Micki’.

-The Mkhitaryan family returned to Yerevan, Armenia’s capital from France in 1995.
-In the same year Mkhitaryan enrolled into the Institute of Physical Culture in Armenia.
-He graduated from their diploma programme and went on direct entry to study economics at the Yerevan branch of the St. Petersburg Institute.
+The Mkhitaryan family returned to Yerevan, Armenia’s capital, from France in 1995.
+In the same year, Mkhitaryan enrolled with the Institute of Physical Culture in Armenia.

-Henrikh Mkhitaryan Childhood Story Plus Untold Biography Facts – Spending Nights at Club’s Training Ground
+Henrikh Mkhitaryan Biography Facts – Spending Nights at Club’s Training Ground:

 Mkhitaryan was known for not always living in his own apartment but spending some of his nights at his club’s training ground.
 He has done that for all clubs he’s played for.

-Speaking to Armenian newspaper panorama.am in February 2017 he said, “Since I’ve become something of an idol and many look up to me, I prefer to just concentrate on my football so i can impress them.
-Even thou it means spending nights at training ground resting houses.
-For all clubs I’ve played, I observed my team-mates do teases me when they observe this behaviors from me.
+Even though it means spending nights at training ground resting houses.
+For all clubs I’ve played, I observed my teammates do teases me when they observed this behaviour from me.
 They even nicknamed me President [of the training ground].”

-He learned the first three languages (Armenian, French and Portuguese) in his childhood, while the latter four he picked up playing for Shakhtar Donetsk in Ukraine, Borussia Dortmund in Germany, and Manchester United in England.
+He learned the first three languages (Armenian, French and Portuguese) in his childhood, while in the latter four, he picked up playing for Shakhtar Donetsk in Ukraine, Borussia Dortmund in Germany, and Manchester United in England.